emilybagley/disgust_reversal_learning-RR/README.txt

 2_task_model_agnostic_analysis: Completes models 1-6.
 Full model-agnostic analysis of the reversal learning task
 2_task_model_agnostic_analysis_nooutliers: exactly the same as above, but excludes all outliers (>1.5IQR outside of IQR)

-Computational modelling analyses (specified in the analysis plan) will be completed using the hBayesDM package (https://github.com/CCS-Lab/hBayesDM).
-On completion of the stage 2 manuscript, full modelling code will also be added to this OSF folder (in a way that is fully understandable without accessing the HBayesDM GitHub repository).
+Computational modelling analyses (specified in the analysis plan) will be completed using the hBayesDM package which is a freely available software package for hierarchical Bayesian modelling (https://github.com/CCS-Lab/hBayesDM).
+On completion of the stage 2 manuscript, full modelling code will also be added to this OSF folder (in a way that is fully understandable without accessing the hBayesDM GitHub repository).

 Power analysis